YMT-Yamete/PHP-AutoID-Function/README.md

 2. Import this php file in your code.

-3. Insert GeneratedAutoID function into a variable.
+3. Insert AutoID function into a variable.

 4. Your auto ID is generated.